ibrahim-h/dictionariesAlmaany/readme.md

 please remember you can close this window only, with control+w or alt+f4.
 	3.	the third, is the native NVDA message box, used it only after testing and if it suits you, for in our experience it smetimes make NVDA freezes.
 *	After that you got a check box, to choose whether to close Dictionaries Almaany dialog after requesting the meaning of word or not.
+*	Lastly you got a check box, to enable or disable the auto update of addon on start of NVDA.

+## Changes for 2.6.2 .

+*	Add auto update feature, that checks for new versions on startup.
+*	Add check box for auto update in setting panel, it is activated by default, and you can deactivate it.

 ## Changes for 2.6.1 .